 I met a lovely couple in Ile d’ Orleans who own a vineyard producing ice wine, they explained the process and I even got some free tastings!

-There are a number of carriers to offering flights to Canada from the UK.
+There are a number of carriers offering flights to Canada from the UK.

-Direct Carriers: Air Canada flies direct daily scheduled services to many Canada cities including Calgary, Montreal, Ottawa, Toronto and Vancouver from London.
+Direct Carriers: Air Canada offers direct daily scheduled services from London to many Canada cities; including Calgary, Montreal, Ottawa, Toronto and Vancouver.

-British Airways offers direct daily scheduled services to Calgary, Montreal, Toronto and Vancouver from London.
+British Airways offers direct daily scheduled services from London to Calgary, Montreal, Toronto and Vancouver.

-Air Transat offers direct charter services to many Canada cities including Calgary, Montreal, Ottawa, Toronto and Vancouver from London.
+Air Transat offers direct charter services from London to many Canada cities; including Calgary, Montreal, Ottawa, Toronto and Vancouver.
 Regional services from Manchester, Birmingham, Newcastle, Exeter, Glasgow are also available.

-The second largest country on Earth, Canada's weather varies from coast to coast, so it's best to check for your chosen destination.
-As a general rule though, pack thermals, woollies and serious winter gear from October to April, waterproofs all year round, and a mix of summer clothes, layers, lightweight jumpers and jackets from May to September.
+As the second largest country on Earth, Canada's weather varies greatly from coast to coast, so it's best to check the weather for your chosen destination.
+However, as a general rule, pack thermals, woollies and serious winter gear from October to April, waterproofs all year round, and a mix of summer clothes, layers, lightweight jumpers and jackets from May to September.

 Light to mid-weight clothing and layers in summer;

 Ski-wear, thermals and cold weather clothing in winter;

 Sunscreen, sunglasses and sun hat during the summer;